-Those long and lovely ballerina bodies, piercing blue peepers, and color points that grab our attention, the Siamese is a favorite cat breed in the feline world.
+Aside from those piercing blue eyes, the Siamese cat breed is loved by many for their feline ballerina frame and dazzling color points.
 These cats are known for their chatty nature and attachment to those that they love most, but what else do you know about these beautiful kitties?
-Here we will share with you some super fun facts about Siamese cats.
+Keep reading to discover some fun and interesting facts about Siamese cats.
 Enjoy!

 One of the oldest cat breeds

 While it isn’t 100% certain where these cats came from, it has long since been believed that these cats descended from Siam, now known to us as Thailand.
 Siamese cats were “sacred temple cats” and adored by those Buddhist monks who kept them as pets.
 Siamese cats are often healthy cats who carry out long and healthy lives (when kept indoors).
 Many live far beyond the average house cat, with an average lifespan of 15-20 years.
 (One of the world’s oldest living cats was actually a Siamese cat named Scooter who lived to be 30!)

 A favorite breed among many people across the globe, these cats come in a variety of colors—which are referred to as points.
 Their masked appearance is a lovely contrast compared to the creamy color of their beige coats.
 The points are seen on their face, ears, legs and tails, and the colors recognized are: seal, lilac, chocolate, blue, smoke, red (flame), and silver.